rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

       absorbency          : 1.00
       covered (%)         : 50.00
       determinateness (%) : 50.00
-      - characteristic vector = { 'G': 0.00, 'F': 0.00, 'E': 0.00,
+      - characteristic vector = { 'A': 0.00, 'F': 0.00, 'B': 0.00,
-	                          'D': 0.00, 'C': 0.00, 'B': 0.00,
+	                          'C': 0.00, 'D': 0.00, 'E': 0.00,
-				  'A': 0.00, }
+				  'G': 0.00, }

-It is interesting to notice in :numref:`strictBestChoice` (Line 6) that the **first choice recommendation** consists actually in the set of weak Condorcet winners: 'A', 'C' and 'D'.
+It is interesting to notice in :numref:`strictBestChoice` (Line 6) that the **Rubis first choice recommendation** consists actually in the set of weak Condorcet winners: 'A', 'C' and 'D'.
 In the corresponding characteristic vector (see Lines 12-14), representing the bipolar credibility degree with which each alternative may indeed be considered a first choice candidate (see [BIS-2006a]_, [BIS-2006b]_), we find confirmed that alternative *D* is the only positively validated one, whereas both extreme alternatives - *A* (the most expensive) and *C* (the cheapest) - stay in an *indeterminate* situation.
 They **may be or not be** potential first choice candidates besides *D*.
 Notice furthermore that location *G* is not included in the initial prekernel, yet, shows nevertheless an indeterminate situation with respect to *being or not being* a potential first choice candidate.
 Alternatives *B*, *E* and *F* are *negatively* included, i.e. *positively excluded* from this first choice recommendation.
 We may furthermore notice in Line 16 that both alternatives *A* and *F* are reported as potential *strict outranked* choices, hence as potential **last choice candidates** .
 The ambiguous first-ranked and last-ranked position of alternative *A* indicates its global incomparability status as shown in :numref:`bestOfficeChoice`.

 .. code-block:: pycon
    :linenos: